 But there are good tests and quizzes out there.
 A good personality test can provide food for thought, fodder for discussion, and help you learn new things about yourself.

-One of the most interesting tests I’ve come across is the VIA Survey of Character Strengths – a psychological assessment measure designed to identify an individual’s profile of character strengths.
+One of the most interesting tests I’ve come across is VIA Survey of Character Strengths – a psychological assessment measure designed to identify an individual’s profile of character strengths.

 The version on the Authentic Happiness website is free.
 It has 240 multiple choice questions and takes about 20-30 minutes to complete.
 After you answer all the questions, you’re presented with a personal profile rank-ordering the 24 character strengths.
 Your top 5 strengths are considered your “signature strengths”.